If you can be good at one thing, you can be good at anything.

 Leadership has always fascinated me (in fact much of my doctoral program work in Higher Education Leadership was on just that) — but more precisely — people who always seem to successfully lead organizations and teams are the most intriguing, and for obvious and self-serving reasons — I'd like to emulate them.

-But what about those who always succeed.
-Who seem to be able to take any project/job/challenge or organization and bring it to knew heights.
+But what about those who always succeed?
+Who seem to be able to take any project/job/challenge or organization and bring it to new heights?
 With this one statement we have already eliminated Steve Jobs, and most everyone else.
 The tiny fraction of those who have "won" at everything they've led — this is where I've focused.

 I've happened to work for/with three such people.
 Which isn't the point of this article.
 Much more importantly, I believe there are two qualities they all share.
 It's that simple — there are two reasons they are at the pinnacles of their profession, and I'd like to share the qualities with you — because they really matter.
 If you (or if I for that matter) can emulate only these qualities, I would bet you will find yourself in the top 1% of your chosen field.
 In fact, if you do only one of the two you are probably going to succeed much more than you fail professionally.

 What do Jeff, Kent, and Lou — as disparate as they may seem "on paper" — all share as they lead their organizations?
-Two simple and indeliable traits:
+Two simple and indelible traits:

-1 — They all have an incredible high Emotional Intelligence (or EQ).
+1 — They all have an incredibly high Emotional Intelligence (or EQ).
 The data and research on EQ is stunning, but let me first define it:

 EQ is the ability to monitor one's own and others' feelings and emotions, to discriminate among them, and to use this information to guide one's thinking and actions.
 (Per the father of the study of EQ, Peter Salovey and John D. Mayer.)

-- Strong achievement drive and high acheivement standards
+- Strong achievement drive and high achievement standards

 - Ability to influence